sampath-code04/securin-nvd-cve/README.md

 npm start
 ```

+5. Open your browser and visit `http://localhost:5000/fetch-data` to fetch the data from API call.

-5. Open your browser and visit `http://localhost:3000/cves/list` to view the application.
+6. Open your browser and visit `http://localhost:3000/cves/list` to view the application.

 ## API Used